 Smart Home Integrations

-Finally, the Interactive Plan will give you smart home integrations with Amazon Alexa, Google Nest, Apple Watch, and August, so get ready for some voice commands and home automations.
+Finally, the Interactive Plan will give you smart home integrations with Amazon Alexa, Google Assistant, Nest thermostats, Apple Watch, and August smart locks, so get ready for some voice commands and home automations.

 Overall, SimpliSafe’s prices are very reasonable, considering I’ve seen professional monitoring and cellular backup cost up to $60 a month with some companies.